Pacific 2000 Asparagus

 Large succulent spears, a high producing variety; let foliage stand over winter to insulate crowns and manufacture food for a better crop, cut back in spring; ripe stems are perfect for fresh salads, roasted or even pickling

-Pacific 2000 Asparagus is a perennial vegetable plant that is typically grown for its edible qualities.
+Pacific 2000 Asparagus is a perennial vegetable plant that is commonly grown for its edible qualities.
 The stems are usually harvested from mid spring to early summer.
 The stems have a pleasant taste.

 The stems are most often used in the following ways: